anttikivi/unsung-anthem/CONTRIBUTING.md

 There are many ways in which you can contribute, beyond writing code.
 The goal of this document is to provide a high-level overview of how you can get involved.

-The following is a set of guidelines for contributing to Obliging Ode, Unsung Anthem, and the related projects.
+The following is a set of guidelines for contributing to Obliging Ode and Unsung Anthem.
 These are mostly guidelines, not rules.
 Use your best judgment and feel free to propose changes to this document in a pull request.

 #### Table of Contents